Jones’ career-high 29 leads Stanford past Washington, 83-50

 Stanford coach Tara VanDerveer improved to 1,097-253 and is two victories shy of passing Pat Summitt (1,098) as the winningest coach in women’s college basketball history.

-One day after notching career highs with 25 points and seven assists against UNLV, Jones carried her momentum over and opened the game by hitting her first eight attempts en route to a 14-for-15 performance from the floor and the third double-double of her career.

-Francesca Belibi and Hannah Jump each chipped in with 12 points for the Cardinal (3-0, 1-0 Pac 12).
+Francesca Belibi and Hannah Jump each chipped in with 12 points for the Cardinal.
 Jump also had a career-high tying four rebounds.

 Quay Miller had 10 points to lead Washington (3-1, 1-1).